 - Glacier hiking equipment including technical crampons, ice axe, harness and helmet

-- All meals from dinner on Day 1 through breakfast on the last day
+- All meals from breakfast on day 2 to breakfast on the last day.

 - Professional, certified Wildland Iceland hiking and tour guides

 - Emergency equipment including a company-issued first-aid kit and satellite phone

 - You will receive a Lifetime Hiking Membership entitling you, your spouse and kids to a lifetime discount of 10% off any Wildland Trekking hiking trip after your first one!

 - Trip insurance that includes medical coverage and at least $200,000 in evacuation and repatriation coverage (strongly encouraged)